peteroupc/peteroupc.github.io/graphicsapi.md

 [^7]: Elliptical arcs were not available in Windows CE version 2.0 and earlier, unlike Windows 95, Windows NT, and Windows 3.x.
 See Jon Christiansen, "Microsoft Windows CE Graphics Features", Bresenham (1975), Van Aken (1984).

+[^8]: Later developments in text rendering saw:<br>(1) The addition of scalable colored graphics, especially _emoji_, to outline fonts.<br>(2) [**"Subpixel" antialiasing**](http://rastertragedy.com/RTRCh2.htm#Sec2) of glyphs, such as the ClearType technology announced in November 1998.)<br>Both features are outside the scope of this document.

-[^8]: This function and others in this section were inspired by APIs for drawing a block of 3-D primitives, such as the API introduced in DirectX 5's Direct3D (Immediate Mode).
+[^9]: This function and others in this section were inspired by APIs for drawing a block of 3-D primitives, such as the API introduced in DirectX 5's Direct3D (Immediate Mode).
 By contrast, the approach of _execute buffers_, found in DirectX versions 2 and 3, is not adopted in this section since many game developers reportedly found it hard to use.
 Likewise, Direct3D Retained Mode, a high-level API built on top of Direct3D Immediate Mode, was very rarely used in practice.

-[^9]: Later developments in text rendering saw:<br>(1) The addition of scalable colored graphics, especially _emoji_, to outline fonts.<br>(2) [**"Subpixel" antialiasing**](http://rastertragedy.com/RTRCh2.htm#Sec2) of glyphs, such as the ClearType technology announced in November 1998.)<br>Both features are outside the scope of this document.
+[^10]: But the _Turbo C Reference Guide_, which describes a `floodfill` function, recommended an alternative to that function for compatibility reasons.

+[^11]: But the _Turbo C Reference Guide_, which describes a `floodfill` function, recommended an alternative to that function for compatibility reasons.

+[^12]: Windows 98 supported a systemwide setting to smooth the glyphs of outline fonts when the text size and bits per screen pixel are high enough.